wenh123/depth-reader-js/README.md

 ## Development

 To contribute to the development of this package and to run the unit tests, you'll need to install the dev dependencies first:

     npm install

+Rebuild the minified release after your changes have been tested:

+    grunt build

 ## Tests